victor-havin/gsettings-ui/README.md

     ```
 3. Install system dependencies (if needed):
     ```bash
-    sudo apt install python3-gi
+    sudo apt install python3-gi python3-tk
     ```
     Note that this program is accessing Gnome system configuration, so
-    it relys on system packages that must be installed with apt as shown
+    it relies on system packages that must be installed with apt as shown
     above.
 Make sure you have Python gi and tkinter installed before
     running this program.
+Look up gi and tk installation instruction
+    specific to your system if it is not Ubuntu.

 ## Usage